dharnitski/dharnitski.github.io/_posts/2019-04-29-skip-tests-in-go.md

 }
 ```

-Constrains are injected into GO using `-tags` command line argument.
+Constrains are injected into GO using `-tags` flag.
 String below injects `sql` constrain into test command:

     go test ./... -tags=sql

-Command line above runs test for files without and with `// +build sql` constrain.
+Files with `// +build sql` constrain compiled and tested only if go command runs with `-tags=sql` flag as shown above.

-Although, if we run `go test ./...` (withoiut `sql` tag) our file is not compiled and tests are not executed.
+Constrains syntax allows to use negative expressions and combine them using AND and OR operators.

-Constrains syntax allows to use negative expressions and combine them using AND and OR operators:
+For example:

     // +build linux,386 darwin,!cgo